Airbnb Phone Screen Interview: What Gets Tested and How to Pass It

 You applied.
 A recruiter emailed.
 Now there's an Airbnb phone screen interview standing between you and the full loop.

-Most candidates treat the phone screen as a formality.
+Most candidates treat it as a formality.
 It is not.
 Airbnb uses both the recruiter call and the technical screen to filter hard, and the technical screen has a sharp edge most prep guides skip: your code must run, and they score how it reads, not just whether it passes.

 The Two Calls Before the Loop